nicofighter45/VanadiumMod/README.md

 ### Fabric

-Download the fabric launcher and install the last client version in 1.19 This will create a new profile on your minecraft launcher https://fabricmc.net/use/
+Download the fabric launcher and install the last client version in 1.19 https://fabricmc.net/use/
+This will create a new profile on your minecraft launcher

-### Mods
+### Obligatory Mods

 #### REI